 - could be forecast within useful precision and lead time (using modern weather prediction models).

-- For more information on ARs visit the AR FAQs.
+- For more information on ARs visit the AR FAQs or watch this informational video about ARs.

 This progress has inspired recognition that major benefits could accrue with establishment of a long-term research and application capability focused on western weather and water issues, with special emphasis on atmospheric rivers.
 The Western States Water Council has formally recommended focused research, monitoring, prediction and climate trend detection tailored to the Western U.S. Our response to these findings and advances, and this recommendation, is establishment of a Center for Western Weather and Water Extremes led by Scripps Institution of Oceanography and in partnership with federal (e.g., NOAA and USGS), state (e.g., the California Department of Water Resources and California Energy Commission), and local (e.g., Sonoma County Water Agency, and San Francisco Public Utilities Commission), as well as the Hydrometeorology Testbed (HTM).
 This Center is building upon and strengthening existing facilities and staff, will engage Cooperative Institutes, support numerical modeling, experimental forecasting and specialized data collection using both a long-term network and periodic field experiments with partners, and existing and emerging airborne and satellite sensors in collaboration with NASA, NOAA and DOE.